NuGet/NuGetDocs/site/Docs/Contribute/Setting-up-the-NuGet-Development-Environment.markdown

 1. **Install Mono**
 Open firefox, go to <a href="http://software.opensuse.org/find">http://software.opensuse.org/find</a>.
 Search package "mono-complete".
 In the result page, click "Show other versions".
-Install version 3.2.3 from repository openSUE Factory.
+Install version 3.2.3 from repository openSUSE Factory.

 1. **Import Trusted Root Certificates**.
 By default, Mono trusts no one.
 The NuGet build needs to install some packages from https://www.nuget.org,